AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

     * **Min delta-M/M** - A refinement will stop when the change in the minimization function, *M*,  \( (M=\sum[w(I_o-I_c)^2]) \) is less than this value.
 The allowed range is \(10^{-9}\) to 1.0, with a default of 0.001.
 A value of 1.0 stops the refinement after a single cycle.
 Values less than \(10^{-4}\) cause refinements to continue even if there is no meaningful improvement.
     * **Max cycles** - This determines the maximum number of refinement cycles that will be performed.
 This is used only with the "analytical Hessian" and "Hessian SVD" minimizers.
     * **Initial lambda** - Note that here λ is the Marquardt coefficient, where a weight of 1+λ is applied to the diagonal elements of the Hessian.
 When λ is large, this down-weights the significance of the off-diagonal terms in the Hessian.
 Thus, when λ is large, the refinement is effectively one of steepest-descents, where correlation between variables is ignored.
 Note that steepest-descents minimization is typically slow and may not always find the local minimum.
 This is only used when with the "analytical Hessian" minimizer is selected.
-    * **SVD zero tolerance** - This determines the level where SVD considers deivative values to be the same.
+    * **SVD zero tolerance** - This determines the level where SVD considers derivative values to be the same.
 Default is \(10^{-6}\).
 Make this larger when problems occur due to correlation.
 This is used only with the "analytical Hessian" and "Hessian SVD" minimizers.
     * **Initial shift factor** - This provides an initial scaling ("damping") for the first cycle of refinement.
 Only available for "analytic Jacobian" and "numeric" minimizers.

 2. **Single Crystal Refinement Settings**: